JFitz97/project1-alcohol_consumption_trend/README.md

 analyze alcohol consumption data from 85 regions in Russia during the years 1998-2016.
 Our datasets contain info on the sale of wine, beer, vodka, champagne, and brandy per capita, per year, and per region.
 We will analyze total alcohol consumption by region and by type.
 We will also consider the unemployment rate and GDP in Russia during the years 1998-2016 to determine if there are any correlations with the amount of alcohol consumed.
+Please view the "GT Data Project 1.pdf" file to see our presentation!

 ## Projected Analysis
 ----------------------------------------------------------------------------------------------------------------------------